copypeyst/EditSS/README.md

 Notes:
 - This project is a modified implementation of BaseMax/AndroidAutoBuildAPK.
 It automates CI for a native Android Gradle project.
 Do not modify the core workflow logic.
+- Use Model Context Protocol from .kilocode to stay updated with updated info.
 - preview.html is a visualizer for the user to visualize how the app looks like as close as possible and is meant to be coded manually.

 Edit SS